mnestorov/smarty-very-simple-license-manager/README.md

 ## API Usage

 The plugin provides an API endpoint to validate licenses.
 To access it, you must authenticate using your Consumer Key and Consumer Secret.

-The endpoint format is:
+**Endpoint Format**

 ```bash
 GET https://yourwebsite.com/wp-json/smarty-vslm/v1/check-license